-VOCALIST, JULITA ROSS is known for her sultry interpretations of romantic boleros, but her forte was La Danza, which earned her the title, the “Great Lady of the Danza.”
+Vocalist JULITA ROSS is known for her sultry interpretations of romantic boleros, but her forte was La Danza, which earned her the name “Great Lady of the Danza.”

 Julita was born in the Arenales section of Arecibo, Puerto Rico, to Ramón Ross Guzmán and Clemencia Alezo Ortiz.
 At 4, her family moved to Santurce, where she received her primary and secondary education and graduated from Central High School.
-It was there that she participated in a wide variety of social and artistic functions and developed her voice.
+There, she participated in a wide variety of social and artistic functions and developed her voice.

 During World War II, Julita entertained the troops as part of the “USO” (United Service Organization).
-Afterward, she moved to New York, where she appeared in Hispanic venues such as El Teatro Puerto Rico, among others.
-Also, she appeared on the radio stations, WWRL and WHOM.
+Afterward, she moved to New York, where she appeared in Hispanic venues such as El Teatro Puerto Rico and on the radio stations WWRL and WHOM.

-In 1947 she was offered a recording contract.
+In 1947, she was offered a recording contract.
 Also, she recorded the boleros “Diez Años” (Ten Years) by Rafael Hernandez and “Aunque Me Llores” (If You Cry For Me) by Claudio Ferrer.
-In 1948, she recorded and interpreted forty-nine Danzas by composers such as Juan Morel Campos, Manuel Gregorio Tavarez, Rafael Alers, and Angel Mislan, among others.
+In 1948, she recorded and interpreted forty-nine Danzas by composers such as Juan Morel Campos, Manuel Gregorio Tavarez, Rafael Alers, and Angel Mislan.

-In 1953, she returned to Puerto Rico and hosted the radio show “La Voz de Borinquen” (The voice of Puerto Rico) on WNEL.
-It was there that she earned the title, “The Great Lady of the Danza.”
-Her debut recording was titled “Julita Ross Canta Danzas” (Julita Ross sings Danzas).
+In 1953, she returned to Puerto Rico and hosted the radio show “La Voz de Borinquen” (The Voice of Puerto Rico) on WNEL.
+There, she earned the title “The Great Lady of the Danza.”
+Her debut recording was “Julita Ross Canta Danzas” (Julita Ross sings Danzas).

-Julita Ross died on June 29, 1981, in Levittown, Toa Baja.
+Julita Ross died in Levittown, Toa Baja, on June 29, 1981.
 The cause of death was a heart attack.
 She is buried at Los Cipreses Cemetery in Bayamón.
-Two-years after her death, the Mayor of Toa Baja, honored her by renaming the Levittown theater “El Teatro de Bellas Artes de Julita Ross.”
+Two years after her death, the Mayor of Toa Baja honored her by renaming the Levittown theater “El Teatro de Bellas Artes de Julita Ross.”